KraftyKai/emacs-config/README.md

 ![Input Sources Fix](https://github.com/kraftykai/emacs-config/blob/master/assets/inputsources.png?raw=true)

 ## A Note on markdown-mode
 Markdown-mode may have issues.
 You will know this as emacs will give specific errors related to markdown mode.
 Running `M-x package-refresh-contents` appears to fix this problem.
+Refreshing package contents is a healthy habit in general.

 ## Initial emacs load may fail
 For reasons still unknown emacs fails on first load.
 I'll try to capture the details in a future bug/issue.
 For now, know to expect it, and know that closing emacs and starting `emacs` again reliably fixes this issue, and everything will work in both linux and osx.
 Use Windows at your own peril!